 Varys explains to Ned that there are two sorts of people in the Red Keep: those loyal to the realm and those loyal to only to themselves.
 Varys says he now knows Ned to be loyal to the realm because he dissuaded the king from entering the melee.
 Varys also reveals that Cersei fears Ned because Robert will never harm him, not even at her command, whereas Robert would execute Varys in a twinkling at queen’s request since the king has little love for sneaks, spies, and eunuchs.

 Ned argues that Robert must have other friends and that his brothers are surely loyal.
-Varys replies that, while Robert’s brothers do hate the Lannisters, hating the queen and loving the king are not quite the same thing.
+Varys replies that hating the queen and loving the king are not quite the same thing.
 Varys goes on to say that Ser Barristan loves his honor, Grand Maester Pycelle loves his office, and Littlefinger loves Littlefinger.
 Varys adds that the Kingsguard are a paper shield: Ser Boros Blount and Ser Meryn Trant are the queen’s men, Ser Barristan is old, and the loyalties of the rest are also suspect.
-Ned insists that they must warn Robert, but Varys reminds him that without proof, they will only lose.
-Ned insists that the plotters will only try again, and Varys agrees, stating that together they might be able to stop them.
+Ned insists that they must warn Robert, but Varys reminds him that without proof they will only lose.
+Ned insists that the plotters will try again, and Varys agrees, stating that together they might be able to stop them.

 As he rises to leave, Varys reminds Ned to continue treating him with his accustomed contempt.
 As Varys reaches the door, Ned asks how Jon Arryn died.
-Varys tells him that the Tears of Lys—a rare, costly, and deadly poison—was used.
-Varys goes on to say that he recommended Lord Arryn use a taster, but Lord Arryn refused.
+Varys tells him that a rare and costly poison called the Tears of Lys was used.
+Varys goes on to say that he suggested a taster, but Lord Arryn refused.
 When Ned asks who administered the poison, Varys claims that it was probably his squire, Ser Hugh, who now lies dead.
 After Lysa left for the Eyrie, Hugh remained and had the money to buy new armor.

 As a final question, Ned asks Varys what Jon Arryn had been doing that led to his murder.
 Varys replies, "Asking questions."